karthik1841/simple-/README.md

-# simple repo for demo for my use
+# simple repo for demo !